Organic Served Here Award

 - Free updates on the organic market and insights into the organic consumer (Organic Market Report RRP £100+VAT).

-- An online map, hosted by The Soil Association, so that consumers can find you.
+- An online restaurant and cafe finder, hosted by The Soil Association, so that consumers can find you.

 - Advice on finding certified organic suppliers.